 I have been at Westminster College since 2006 and am currently serving as a Professor of Mathematics (and formerly served as Co-Director of the Drinko Center for Undergraduate Research).

 I earned a BS in Mathematics from Bowling Green State University and a Ph.D. in Mathematics from The University of Virginia.
-I spent one year as a Visiting Assitant Professor at John Carroll University before coming to Westminster.
+I spent one year as a Visiting Assistant Professor at John Carroll University before coming to Westminster.
 I teach courses across the mathematical curriculum and am particularly fond of teaching abstract algebra and linear algebra.

 I am an active member of the Mathematical Association of America, the Association for Women in Mathematics, the American Mathematical Society, and the Council on Undergraduate Research.
 I am a Project NExT fellow.
-Recently, I have been very involved in teaching and mentoring female mathematics majors through the Carleton College Summer Mathematics Program for Undergraduate Women.
+I have been very involved in teaching and mentoring female mathematics majors through the Carleton College Summer Mathematics Program for Undergraduate Women.